barryross/cpv_analytics/README.md

 ### Backend
 The backend is responsible for rielding `GET` requests to `/api/spots` and `api/rotations`

-Once a request is received, it reads either `spots.csv` or `rotations.csv`, respectively and responds with the data in JSON format
+Once a request is received, the system reads either `spots.csv` or `rotations.csv`, respectively, and responds with the data in JSON format

 ### Front